 First Appearance: Marvel Team-Up #55 (1976)

-As its name suggests, the Power Stone is all about raw, untamed energy.
-It grants its user access to all power and energy that has ever or will ever exist.
-This translates to limitless strength, stamina, and invulnerability.
-It can also be used to enhance the abilities of the other Infinity Stones, making it a crucial component of the Infinity Gauntlet.
+As the name suggests, the Power Stone is raw, untamed energy given form.
+It grants access to all power and energy that has ever existed or ever will, translating to limitless strength, stamina, and invulnerability.
+Crucially, it can amplify the other five stones, which is why it is the engine of the fully assembled Gauntlet.
+In Guardians of the Galaxy, its unshielded energy was strong enough to nearly disintegrate anyone who touched it directly.

 The Reality Stone (or Gem)